mylofi/webauthn-local-client/README.md

 * The `request` property includes all relevant configurations that were applied to the authentication request, and is provided mostly for debugging purposes.

-* The `response` property will include the data needed to use (and subsequently identify) the newly registered credential.
+* The `response` property will include the data needed to verify the authentication response.

     The most important parts are the `userID` (as passed in the `user.id` configuration to the originating `register()` call), as well as `signature`, which is used (via `verifyAuthResponse(..)`) to verify the signature matches the challenge (and other request info).